 - Liquid Castile Soap (We love Dr Bronners in peppermint and lavender or Simple Truth in Lavender)

-- Rosemary Essential Oil from Young Living
+- Rosemary Essential Oil from my favorite oil company

 You can use a glass jar with a pump, reuse your old shampoo bottle or make your own.
 We used an old water bottle and drilled a pin hole in the top to act as a squeeze bottle for our teen to start since we were experimenting so often we didn’t need a large amount.
 Mix 1/2c liquid Castile soap (ensure this is of good quality as results may vary), 10 drops of Rosemary oil and 1/4c of water.
 You can use a teaspoon of glycerin to help mix the oils in the Castile soap.
 I found that to be extremely helpful to adequately disburse the oils into any non-oily liquid.

 Have you made your own shampoo or conditioner without all the commercial chemicals?
 Even shampoos that claim to be free of chemicals still have surfactants that can be harmful.
 Do you have any DIY dandruff shampoo recipes that differ?
 What do you do or have you tried to combat dandruff and other sensitive skin conditions?